beporter/CakePHP-EnvAwareness/README.md

 * Where Cake 3 unifies all configurations into a single file, `config/app.php`.
 Cakes 1 & 2 uses multiple config files such as `Config/database.php`, `Config/email.php` and `Config/core.php`.
 This repo has a `cake-2x` branch that demonstrates how to adapt the Email and Database configurations to load from `Configure`, making them automatically "environment-aware" and bringing them in-line with Cake 3.
 * **`Configure::load()` behaves very differently in Cake 1.** It will overwrite keys wholesale, whereas Cakes 2 and 3 will merge keys deeply using `Hash::merge()`.
 This can have unexpected results in both cases.

+There is a [Cake 2.x](https://github.com/beporter/CakePHP-EnvAwareness/tree/cake-2x/app/) branch available that demonstrates the necessary changes.

+## Feedback?

+This is GitHub: Feel free to [open an issue](https://github.com/beporter/CakePHP-EnvAwareness/issues).

 ## License